Terrie E. Moffitt: National and International Service Committees

-Awards
+Honors and awards

 Moffitt was awarded the Society of Clinical Child and Adolescent Psychology Distinguished Career Award in 2006.
 Moffitt and Caspi jointly received the Klaus J. Jacobs Research Prize in 2010 for their innovative research on "the interplay between genetic disposition and environmental influences in the development of children."
 Moffitt and Caspi were awarded the APA Award for Distinguished Scientific Contributions in 2016; the citation for their shared award emphasizes their research contributions demonstrating "how early life experiences shape health disparities and how genetic factors shape and are shaped by environmental factors."

 In 2018, Moffitt was elected to the National Academy of Medicine.
+Created in 1863, this honorable academy rewards leaders of exceptional quality in health and medicine, such as Terrie Moffitt.

-He received an honorary degree from the University of Basel in 2014.
+She received an honorary degree from the University of Basel in 2014.

-In November 2022 Moffitt was awarded the Royal Society Te Apārangi's Rutherford Medal, along with the Dunedin Study, team leader Richie Poulton and team members Murray Thomson and Avshalom Caspi.
+In November 2022 Moffitt, was awarded the Royal Society Te Apārangi's Rutherford Medal, along with the Dunedin Study, team leader Richie Poulton and team members Murray Thomson and Avshalom Caspi.

+Moffitt was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to social science.

 Bibliometrics

 Moffitt is the most cited author of in several psychology journals such as Journal of Abnormal Psychology, Developmental Psychology, Psychological Review, Development and Psychopathology, and Criminology.